-One of the most fun, and also the most agonizing parts of being a wedding guest is figuring out what to wear.
-Even if the invitation clearly states the dress code, it can be tricky to find an appropriate dress.
-Here are some suggestions for what to wear to every type of spring wedding.Continue to 2 of 8 below.
+One of the most fun (yet sometimes agonizing) parts of being a wedding guest is figuring out what to wear.
+Even if the invitation clearly states the dress code, it can be tricky to find an appropriate outfit.
+Here are some suggestions for what to wear to several types of spring weddings.Continue to 2 of 8 below.

 02 of 08

 What to Wear to a Casual Spring Daytime Wedding

-At a casual spring daytime wedding, you'll want to look relaxed but not sloppy.
-Don't think casual means jeans!
-Instead, it means be well-groomed, fashionable, and comfortable.
-Cottons, linens, and knits are all appropriate.Continue to 3 of 8 below.
+At a casual spring daytime wedding, you'll want to look relaxed but not sloppy—avoid jeans and t-shirts.
+Instead, opt for well-groomed, fashionable, and comfortable attire.
+Cotton styles, linens, and knits are all appropriate.Continue to 3 of 8 below.

 03 of 08

 What to Wear to a Dressy Daytime Wedding

 A dressy daytime wedding calls for something fancier than a cotton sundress.
 Choose a pretty suit, or a feminine, elegant dress.
 In some countries, a hat is necessary for a formal daytime wedding, but in the U.S. it's purely optional.
-Many guests make the mistakes of either dressing too casually or wear an evening dress.
-Look for lighter colors in a fabric like chiffon, which feels formal without being overly stuffy.Continue to 4 of 8 below.
+Many guests make the mistakes of either dressing too casually or overdressing.
+Look for lighter colors in a fabric like a chiffon, which feels formal without being overly stuffy.Continue to 4 of 8 below.

 04 of 08